oonid/oo.or.id/content/contents/install-moodle.md

 ...
 ```

-If install new PHP extension or reconfigure, restart the PHP-FPM:
+If we install a new PHP extension or reconfigure, restart the PHP-FPM:

 ```
 $ sudo apt install php8.1-soap
 $ sudo systemctl restart php8.1-fpm